ZEDGR/pychallonge/README.rst

 Other problems that I have noticed is that the check in process through the API seems weird.
 When you undo check in a participant the field 'checked_in' remains True but in the website the participant is correctly not checked in.
-That's why I haven't write any tests about check in.
-Another problem is that in matches ``show`` endpoint the 'include_attachments' parameter is not behaving correctly.
+That's why I haven't write any tests on this.

 Fixed by pychal: In the datetime fields the api returns random timezone offsets, pychal convert those